AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 Sales and demand forecasting are closely related terms but use different sets of data.
 While sales forecasting requires only historical data generated through actual transactions, demand forecasting may also include weather reports, customer surveys, web analytics, social media scraping, etc.

-Businesses-wise, it can make sense to start gradually with the development of a sales forecasting system, if there is not enough qualified demand data.
+Businesses-wise, it can make sense to start gradually with the development of a sales forecasting system if there is not enough qualified demand data.
 However, for both types of forecasting systems, it’s essential to understand that they are vulnerable to anomalies or unpredictable situations.
-It means that machine learning models should be upgraded according to current reality.
+It means that machine learning models should be upgraded according to the current reality.

-1. DEMAND DATA AVAILABILITY
+1. CHECK DATA AVAILABILITY

 Even though sales data is the most available piece of information for working with machine learning forecasting models, demand forecasting requires more than just historical sales.
 If you already set up some processes and infrastructure to collect data on your internal and external factors, it can be used for machine learning easier than collecting it from scratch.

-2. PREDICTION FREQUENCY
+2. SET PREDICTION FREQUENCY

-Different business types will require different frequencies of forecasting.
+Different business types will require different frequencies of demand forecasting.
 Conducting analysis on a monthly or even weekly basis can be a challenging task in terms of manual forecasting.

-Setting up a system that sources data scattered across multiple databases, and presents analytics through a single dashboard, reduces the cost of demand forecasting in retail itself.
+Setting up a system that sources data scattered across multiple databases and presents analytics through a single dashboard, reduces the cost of demand forecasting in retail itself.
 In turn, a unified analytical solution presents a 360 view of your venues, inventory and sales activities allowing more flexibility in terms of planning and inventory management.

 From a technical standpoint, creating forecasts for multiple venues in most cases doesn’t require developing separate models for each specific case.
-The same goes for forecasting each separate product because we only need a suitable set of data that we can aggregate and properly feed to the model.
+The same goes for forecasting each separate product demand because we only need a suitable set of data that we can aggregate and properly feed to the model.

-5 Key Factors Affecting Demand Forecasting Accuracy
+Top 5 Factors That Influence AI Demand Forecasting Accuracy

 1. PRODUCT TYPES AND MODELING ERRORS

-The product type is an important factor to consider for the demand forecasting model.
-For example, for a perishable item that has an actual demand of 100 cases, the prediction of selling 90 cases is preferred over the prediction of 110 cases.
+Example: for a perishable item that has an actual demand of 100 cases, the prediction of selling 90 cases is preferred over the prediction of 110 cases.
 Missing the sales of 10 cases is a better result than wasting 10 cases, even though the actual error is the same percentage.

 2. SEASONALITY

-For each product, the seasonality cycle plays a crucial role in predicting demand.
-For instance, if you sell tents for hiking, its seasonal growth in demand appears to be during the summer period, with peaks in a certain month in your area.
+Example: if you sell tents for hiking, seasonal growth in demand appears to be during the summer period, with peaks in a certain month in your area.

-If we take the data for only 5 months for training the ML model, the prediction of the machine learning model won’t give accurate results, since we need a year’s data as a bare minimum, to calculate the seasonality.
+If we take the data for only 5 months for training the ML model, the prediction of the machine learning model won’t give accurate results, since we need a year’s data as a bare minimum to calculate the seasonality.

-For products that don’t fluctuate in demand seasonally, say forks and spoons, a three-month data will be enough to start training the model and producing forecasts.
+For products that don’t fluctuate in demand seasonally, say forks and spoons, a three-month data set will be enough to start training the model and producing forecasts.
 But it always depends on the item itself and other external factors like competition, or amount of holidays for a given period.

 3. REGIONAL IMPACTS ON MODEL PERFORMANCE

-Demand prediction models are strongly influenced by regional factors that include customer behavior and cultural determinants:
+Machine learning demand prediction models are strongly influenced by regional factors that include customer behavior and cultural determinants:

 • Marketing campaigns may be regionally specific and have a different impact that depends on where a customer is located.